The energy in the room is tense.

-What happens between you and the opposing party should stay between you and them, unless its absolutely necessary to divulge the details of your conflict.
+What happens between you and the opposing party should stay between you and them, unless it's absolutely necessary to divulge the details of your conflict.

 While you may sometimes have the urge to vent, consider other options to do so that won't affect the reputation of that person.
-You could write out your feelings in a journal or talk to someone who has no ties to that person and keep their name anonymous.
+You could write out your feelings in a journal or talk to someone outside of work who has no ties to that person and keep their name anonymous.
 This way, you can protect the privacy of the conversation.

 8. Don't take anything personally.